Top things to do for families in the Whitsundays

 Free fun on Hamilton Island

 You’re unlikely to hear those dreaded words “I’m bored!” on Hamilton Island.
 All non-motorised water sports are free for in-house guests.
 Grab the kids and some kayaks and go for a paddle, hit the beach, try windsurfing or explore the island with a free self-guided audio tour.
 Add three family-friendly pools to hop between and it is tempting to spend all day in your swimmers.
-Accommodation ranges from family-friendly holiday homes to the recently refurbished Palm Bungalows, or a room at the high-rise Reef View Hotel.
+Accommodation ranges from family-friendly holiday homes to the Palm Bungalows, or a room at the high-rise Reef View Hotel.
 If your kids are under 12, they eat for free from the children’s menu when you stay at either hotel.
-Dine at Sails for upmarket mod-Oz mains with spectacular views (and a pool for the kids), order gourmet pizzas at Manta Ray, or enjoy Asian hawker food at Coca Chu.
+Dine at Sails for upmarket mod-Oz mains with spectacular views (and a pool for the kids).

 Venture beyond the resorts and discover amazing aquatic adventures, breathtaking views and more turtles than you can poke an underwater camera at.